RustFestEU/speakers-guide/0-speakers_guide.md

 # RustFest speakers guide

 Hi fellow human!
-You are receiving this document because you are speaking at RustFest 2016 in Berlin.
+You are receiving this document because you are speaking at RustFest.
 We are happy to have you on stage!

 Before we start: this is a guide, and while I will talk about recommended speech patterns, this is not a strict ruleset to follow.
 You know yourself